zephyrproject-rtos/zephyr/doc/introduction/index.rst

 Zephyr offers a large and ever growing number of features including:

-**Devicetree Support**
-   Use of :ref:`devicetree <dt-guide>` to describe hardware.
-   Information from devicetree is used to create the application image.

-**Native POSIX port**
-  Supports running Zephyr as a Linux application with support for various subsystems and networking.

 **Reusable, extensible framework**
   Zephyr offers a number of familiar features for development:

+  * *Board-specific hardware descriptions*

+    built around :ref:`devicetree <dt-guide>` to describe hardware.
+    Information from devicetree is used to create the application image.

   * *Highly configurable / Modular for flexibility*